ppy/osu-wiki/news/2017/2017-08-31-scorewatch-august-week-3.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/wjplwLNaIMQ" frameborder="0" allowfullscreen></iframe></br>

-::EtienneXC::{ user=5610085 } tears up [Evening's](https://osu.ppy.sh/users/2193881) [Imperial Circus Dead Decadence - FUBUKI](https://osu.ppy.sh/beatmaps/1080145) by setting an amazing 99.65% FC.
+::EtienneXC::{ user=5610085 } tears up ::Evening's::{ user=2193881 } [Imperial Circus Dead Decadence - FUBUKI](https://osu.ppy.sh/beatmaps/1080145) by setting an amazing 99.65% FC.
 Standing at 4:14 mins of drain time, this play tests a player's control and stamina limits.
 With an accuracy like this, it's not doubt Etienne is one of the craziest 4K players out there today!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/uKDiGVBDlHY" frameborder="0" allowfullscreen></iframe></br>